moodlebox/moodle-tool_moodlebox/README.md

 The project includes a local plugin for Moodle 3.0 or later, provided to help the administrator of the MoodleBox to monitor some hardware settings and allow restart and shutdown of the MoodleBox.

-The documentation is included in the plugin `doc` folder, as a LaTeX document (in french; sorry, no english version as of now).
+The documentation is included in the plugin `doc` folder, as a LaTeX document (in french; sorry, no english version as of now, pull request highly desirable).

 ## Availability